eclipse-ecal/ecal/doc/rst/getting_started/howto/pubsub/capnproto_addressbook.rst

 ===============================

 Using Capnproto, it is possible to receive data without knowing the structure of the data in advance.
-Hence you can use a dynamic subscriber to receive capnproto data, even if you do not have access to the corresponding ``.capnp`` file.
+Hence you can use a dynamic subscriber to receive capnproto data, even if you do not have access to the corresponding :file:`.capnp` file.
 This is useful for generic applications, such as the eCAL Monitor, which can display all data types without knowing them in advance.

 .. tabs::